 To set up user charges for a client while they reside in a facility, complete the Admittance and Discharge form (HR3319). [see Forms and Letters]

 The monthly amount of unearned income that is to be used by the person to cover the cost of a long term care facility for LTC cases is recorded in the system.

-The amount recorded does not impact the payment of any allowances including Comfort Supplements.
+The amount recorded does not impact the payment of any allowances including Comforts Allowance.

 Ensure that this amount, along with any earned income (after applicable earnings exemptions), is noted as a deduction on the facility invoice (form HR150A or HR150B see table below) that is submitted to the ministry.
 If the amount on the invoice is incorrect, notify the facility and request that the invoice be amended and resubmitted.

 If the amount is less than the facility invoice, the difference is the maximum amount that the ministry should pay.

-If the amount is greater than the facility invoice, the person's unearned income plus any earned income should be used to reduce the Comforts Supplement amount.
+If the amount is greater than the facility invoice, the person's unearned income plus any earned income (after applicable earnings exemptions) should be used to reduce the Comforts Allowance amount.

 |Type of Facility||Form|